NYULibraries/nyudl-video-techlog/README.md

 ### *UNDER DEVELOPMENT*

-## Installation

-Add this line to your application's Gemfile:

-	gem 'nyudl-video-techlog'

-And then execute:

-	$ bundle

-Or install it yourself as:

-	$ gem install nyudl-video-techlog

 ## Context
   Currently, techlog files are created during the video digitization/capture process, e.g., Apple Final Cut Pro XML (FCP), SAMMA migration files.